Foxtel Flash: News streaming app explained

-The decompartmentalisation of the Foxtel pay TV behemoth continues later in 2021 with the release of Flash.
-Developed by Foxtel sister company Streamotion, Flash will be the third standalone SVOD app to provide a new home for Foxtel's existing content – one more streamlined and focused on the content category it oversees.
-Flash joins Kayo Sports and BINGE.
+The decompartmentalisation of the Foxtel pay TV behemoth continued with the release of Flash on 14 October 2021.
+Developed by Foxtel sister company Streamotion, Flash is the third standalone SVOD app to provide a new home for Foxtel's existing content and is more streamlined and focused on the content category it oversees.
+Foxtel Flash joins Kayo Sports and BINGE.

-The existence of Foxtel Flash has been confirmed, however.
+Foxtel Flash was officially revealed on 13 October 2021 and released a day later.
 Former news.com.au editor-in-chief Kate de Brito has been hired to mastermind its launch.
 She will be joined by James Law, editor at fellow News Corp owned media outlet Newswire.

 When is Foxtel Flash coming out?

 What formats is Foxtel Flash on?

 It's available at launch on PC, Mac, iOS, Android, Telstra TV, Apple TV and ChromeCast.
 It's interesting that Android TV, PS5, PS4 and any smart TVs haven't made the cut.
 Especially considering the penetration of Binge and Kayo Sports onto these platforms.
 However, during the press briefing, Streamotion CEO Julian Ogrin revealed that plans are in place for the formats to come in the future.

 How much is Foxtel Flash going to cost?

 Foxtel Flash costs $8 a month and only comes in a single HD tier.